 How do I get help with my classes?

 In addition to your instructors’ virtual office hours and online resources, the Engineering Tutoring Program offers subject-based tutoring services to undergraduate students taking Basic Electrical Engineering, Circuits I, Circuits II, Dynamics, Equilibrium Thermodynamics, Mechanics of Solids, and Statics.
-Starting March 30, 2020, subject-based group tutoring sessions will be offered online through Google Hangouts.
+Subject-based group tutoring sessions will be offered online through Google Hangouts.

 How do I reach out to academic support programs like before?